 After completing the program, pre-apprentices can take the next step to advance their career by seamlessly transitioning into our two-season full apprenticeship.

-Any organization that currently administers, or is planning to administer, vegetable farming training opportunities for either youth or adults can become a Diversified Vegetable Pre-Apprenticeship host site!
-Host sites manage recruitment, training, and supervision of pre-apprentices, while Pasa provides curriculum and administrative support.
+Any organization that currently administers, or is planning to administer, vegetable farming training opportunities for either youth or adults can become a Diversified Vegetable Pre-Apprenticeship training partner!
+Training partners manage recruitment, training, and supervision of pre-apprentices, while Pasa provides curriculum and administrative support.

 Pre-apprenticeship can be a useful tool for advancing diversity, equity, inclusion, and justice in agriculture by serving as the first stepping stone on a career path toward becoming a farm manager or owner.
 Often, comprehensive farmer training and paid apprenticeship or farming positions can be inaccessible to people with little or no prior farming experience.
 Pre-apprentices learn all the basics, and exit the program prepared for more advanced training.